fthiella/fthiella.github.io/_posts/2017-04-04-scheduling-kettle-jobs.md

 ![Daily Job]({{ site.baseurl }}/images/job_updates_daily.jpeg)

-make sure that connections are **black** (unconditional), so even if a job fails the following jobs will be executed anyway (if some jobs are related one to each other and you want a **conditional** connection, we will use a sub-job).
+make sure that connections are **black** (unconditional), so a failing jow won't prevent the following jobs to be executed.

+Whenever I prepare a new job and I want to schedule it daily, I will add this new job to the `job_updates_daily` outer job.
+And whenever I change my mind and I want to execute it hourly, I will just remove it from the `job_updates_daily` and add it to the `job_updates_1h` job.

 ## The Log Table